Skip to content

 What is it?

-Each time an appointment at a specific health professional is created for a new patient, Rosa creates a “patient record" in relation to that patient for the benefit of the relevant health professional.
+Each time an event (e.g. an appointment, a teleconsultation, an attestation,...) at a specific health professional is created for a new patient, Rosa creates a “patient record” in relation to that patient for the benefit of the relevant health professional.

 What personal data does Rosa process?